The delicate leaves of this early-season garden vegetable are a favorite.

 Lettuce will require partial shade in warm climates, rich, sandy soil and regular water.
 Work the soil thoroughly (break up any clumps and remove debris) prior to planting.
-If using seeds, rake the surface smooth.
+If planting seeds, rake the surface smooth.
 Transplants can tolerate a rougher planting bed.
-Dig in plenty of compost and soil amendments rich in nitrogen to promote good leaf development.
+Dig in plenty of garden compost and soil amendments rich in nitrogen to promote good leaf development.

 Tip: Consider adding kelp meal to planting beds.
 It’s chock-full of micro-nutrients and is especially good for supplying trace minerals to crops that will be consumed.